 Security and Compliance in B2B eCommerce

 Jary Carter: Good morning.
 Good afternoon.
 Good evening, wherever you are.
-My name is Jary Carter, and I’m the host of B2B commerce uncut.
+My name is Jary Carter, and I’m the host of B2B commerce UnCut.
 Happy to have you here participating with us today.
-I have here with me, Mr. Jeff man who is a Senior Information Security Consultant at Online Business Systems.
+I have Mr. Jeff, a Senior Information Security Consultant at Online Business Systems, with me.
 That’s a mouthful of a title Jeff has over here.
 Well, he’s been an evangelist for data security for over 40 years.
 His experience spans security, research, management, and product development for roles for public and private companies, as well as government agencies like the Department of Defense and the National Security Agency.
 Jeff, welcome to the podcast.
 Happy to have you here.

 Jeff Man: Happy to be here, having you know, one of the many things I do is podcasting myself.
 So it’s a fun change to be sort of on the other side of the microphone for once.

-Jary Carter: You’re you’re either out in the hot seat or in the hot seat, whatever, whatever way we look at it.
-Happy to be chatting with you here.
+Jary Carter: Happy to be chatting with you here.
 We also have Joseph Kirkpatrick, who is the founder and president at KirkpatrickPrice.
 Joseph is an IT security professional.
 He specializes in data security, cybersecurity, IT governance, and regulatory compliance.
-He’s a CPA with 25 years of experience, holds a whole host of certifications, spearheaded numerous initiatives at KirkpatrickPrice and led 1000s of audit reports and IT security engagements around the world.
+He’s a CPA with 25 years of experience, holds a host of certifications, spearheaded numerous initiatives at KirkpatrickPrice, and led 1000s of audit reports and IT security engagements worldwide.
 Joseph, it’s an honor to have you here.
 Thanks for joining us today.